conmaol/gadelica/grammar/nouns.md

 <details>
   <summary>Notes</summary>

 - ***Fhiann*** is correctly classified as a common noun even though it begins with a capital letter in the text. ***Fhiann*** is *not* a proper noun since it doesn’t name a particular group of men.
 Rather it is a common noun (denoting a class of groups of men – those which consist of warriors) which is being used as part of a phrase ***An Fhiann***, and it is this phrase as a whole which names the particular group of (groups of?) men.
+Moreover, even though ***An Fhiann*** is a name, it is *not* a proper noun, since it is not a noun.
 - The dimensions of concrete/abstract and proper/common are not truly orthogonal – all proper nouns are concrete; and hence all abstract nouns are common.
 </details>

 <details>
   <summary>Further reading</summary>

 - Lamb (2024: 46): “Gaelic has two broad noun categories: common nouns and proper nouns.
 Common nouns are the physical and abstract entities that we discuss regularly in language, such as ‘bird’, ‘mountain’ or ‘philosophy’.
-Proper nouns are those items that we normally capitalise in writing, such as persons (‘Donald’) and places (‘Cape Breton’).” [<mark title="Note however that ‘Cape Breton’ is *not* actually an English proper noun in the strict sense – it is a name formed out of a phrase consisting of a common noun ‘cape’ and a postnominal adjective ‘Breton’.">*</mark>]
+Proper nouns are those items that we normally capitalise in writing, such as persons (‘Donald’) and places (‘Cape Breton’).”
 </details>

 ## Grammatical categories of nouns